Iron Man (2008)

 While Tony flies towards the research facility, JARVIS warns him that he has only about half power in the suit because the older chest piece wasn't designed power the Mark III during sustained flight.

 Tony arrives just as Obadiah is about to execute Pepper.
-The two ironclad warriors begin a huge, brawling battle that spills into the streets near Stark Industries.
+The two ironclad warriors begin a huge, brawling battle that spills into the streets near Stark Industries, Tony tries to protect any innocent civilians.
 Tony flies into the upper atmosphere, drawing Obadiah along with him.
 Obadiah struggles but before long begins to freeze up -- his suit has the same icing problem that Tony's Mark II had.
 Obadiah begins to fall back to Earth, leaving Tony hovering above.
 The older arc reactor begins to lose power rapidly and Tony falls back to Earth, landing on top of his factory, running on auxiliary backup power.

 Back on the ground, Obadiah attacks Tony again.
 Tony evades Obadiah long enough to instruct Pepper to overload the building's arc reactor, which will generate a shock wave strong enough to disable Obadiah's suit.
 Pepper is hesitant, believing that Tony could also be killed.
 Tony manages to keep fighting while she builds up power to the reactor.
 The reactor releases its shock wave, knocking out the Iron Monger suit, which falls into the reactor, killing Stane and destroying the reactor.
 Stark's original mini arc reactor sparks back to life, allowing Tony to survive.